conlin-matt/SurfRCaT/README.md

 ### 2. SurfRCaT from source

-If you want a bit more control over the code, are not running Windows, or don't want to deal with a clunky executable, you can create SurfRCaT via the source code provided in this repo.
-While you will likely need to do some (pip) installations to make it work, the GUI tool will work the same as in the app once created.
+If you want a bit more control over the code, you can create SurfRCaT via the source code provided in this repo.

 Steps for building SurfRCaT from source:
 1) Clone or download the SurfRCaT repository into a folder of your choosing.
 2) If you don't already have it, download the appropriate Anaconda distribution for your machine from [here](https://www.anaconda.com/distribution/).
 Use the Python 3.7 64-bit version.
 Anaconda is an all-in-one package and environment manager, and makes downloading and dealing with Python packages relatively painless.
 3) Open an Anaconda prompt by searching for 'Anaconda' in the Windows search bar and selecting the prompt.
-On a Mac, open a terminal window.
-4) Create a new environment called SurfRCaT_env containing Python 3.6 and the pdal package by running the following two commands in the Anaconda prompt (with an 'Enter' press between the commands):
+4) Create a new environment called SurfRCaT_env containing Python 3.6 and most of the package dependencies by running the following two commands in the Anaconda prompt (with an 'Enter' press between the commands):
 ```bash
 conda create -n SurfRCaT_env -c conda-forge python=3.6 python-pdal pyqt numpy pandas matplotlib opencv requests pyshp utm lxml
 conda activate SurfRCaT_env